Sea Defences

 In her taut, lyrical debut novel, Hilary Taylor weaves the bleak power of the East Anglian winter into a searingly honest psychological drama, as gripping as any thriller.

-'A stunning debut: evocative descriptions, strong characterisation and a simmering tension which builds to a thrilling finale.
-Fans of Broadchurch, in particular, will love this book.'
-Sarah Linley
+‘A stunning debut: evocative descriptions, strong characterisation and a simmering tension which builds to a thrilling finale.
+Fans of Broadchurch, in particular, will love it’ Sarah Linley, author of The Trip

 ‘A gripping read.
 The portrayal of a mother utterly consumed with wanting to know what happened to her daughter is totally believable – and heartbreaking’ Woman Alive

 ‘Powerful and unputdownable.
-I was blown away.
-I suggest you check it out immediately’ Babbage and Sweetcorn
+I was blown away’ Babbage and Sweetcorn

 ISBN: 9781785633355